 Looking for the best oat milk?
 Our researchers have ranked and reviewed the ten best brands on the market.

-Oatly Oat Drink is a super-simple and delicious oat milk that’s only got a few ingredients.
+Oatly makes a super-simple and delicious oat milk that’s only got a few ingredients.
 Aside from the obvious (oatmeal and water), it has rapeseed oil for a creamier texture as well as calcium and vitamin D, which are nutrients you’d get in standard fortified milk that also need to be added to oat milk.

 Another reason it’s a great choice is for what’s not in it, which is added sugar.
 This oat milk is a great all-around pick and is our number one choice.